 Health Physics, M.S.

-Nuclear Medicine Technology, M.S.
+Nuclear Medicine and Molecular Imaging Sciences, M.S.

 Physician Assistant Studies, M.S.P.A.S.

 The Industry Genetics and Genomics Graduate Online Certificate is designed to provide advanced skills and education that will prepare graduates for employment in genomic industries that focus on variant data and its interpretation.
 Advances in the application of genetics and genomics technology in clinical care to support the paradigm shift to personalized medicine has created a need for health care providers and genomics industry professionals to integrate genetics and genomic data with medicine.
 The certificate is intended to meet the educational needs for the current workforce in medical genetics and clinical laboratories for advanced analytical interpretation and applications related to genomics related topics.

 The Industry Genetics and Genomics Certificate is designed to enable students to meet the following learning objectives upon completion of the certificate:

 • Demonstrate advanced knowledge in the clinical applications of genetics and genomic technology to support the workforce demand in the genetics and genomics laboratory industry.

 • Effectively utilize of genetics and genomics data in clinical care.

 • Assess genomics technologies and determine appropriate use in the clinical genomics industry.

 • Effectively integrate genomic and clinical knowledge with the legal, regulatory, marketing, and financial aspects of the clinical genomics industry.

 • Demonstrate the ability to effectively apply of professional guidelines for genetic variant classification for clinical applications.